Vryst/flandyr/README.md

 (this is my first game project here! please don't judge me harshly :'v)

-In this game, y'all will fight enemies(monsters obviously, there's many tribes too that could ended up having their blod on thy sword 💀), level up, and avoid the “Game Over” screen that comes after you make a ridiculously bad decision(git gud).
-Think of it as a choose-your-own-whatever book, with a lot more stats, combat, and questionable choices.
-All it takes is your imagination (and maybe a bit of kaffe ☕).
+In this game, you will fight enemies(monsters obviously, there's many tribes too that could ended up having their blod on thy sword 💀), level up, and avoid the “Game Over” screen that comes after you make a ridiculously bad decision(eating your equipment).
-So, grab your sword, dive into a world where anything is possible... welp, as long i have many ideas to put into this game

 YOUR SUGGESTIONS IS HIGHLY NEEDED (⁠≧⁠▽⁠≦⁠)